First Take (talk show)

 The show broadcast from Studio E at ESPN's headquarters in Bristol, Connecticut for its first eleven years, before the show moved to the network's new South Street Seaport facility on Pier 17 in September 2018 after Labor Day.
 It also has "roadshow" broadcasts for events such as the weeks of the College Football Playoff, the Super Bowl and the NBA Finals from the cities where those events take place.

 The entire show is available as a commercial-free podcast following the broadcast of the recorded show.
 Clips of the episodes are also uploaded to the ESPN YouTube page for viewing.

+In June 2025, it was announced that First Take would relocate its production to ESPN's new headquarters at 7 Hudson Square in Lower Manhattan.
+The show is scheduled to debut from the new studio on June 23, 2025, joining other programs such as Get Up and UnSportsmanLike at the facility.
+The move marks the end of First Take's tenure at the South Street Seaport Studios, where it had broadcast since 2018.

 Format

-Analysts and long-time sports reporter Stephen A. Smith (along with guests) is featured, with Molly Qerim acting as the show's moderator, introducing discussion topics.
-The two debate the topics with each other and the guests, along with providing occasional hot takes, about the sports news of the day.
+Long-time sports reporter/analyst Stephen A. Smith is featured, along with various guests.
+The panelists debate various sports topics and offer hot takes about the sports news of the day.